Shopify/krane/CONTRIBUTING.md

-# Contributing to kubernetes-deploy
+# Contributing to krane

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to kubernetes-deploy.
+The following is a set of guidelines for contributing to krane.
 Please take a moment to read through them before submitting your first PR.

 #### Table Of Contents